Disrupting Systemic Racism

 The Orchestra initiated a series of diversity workshops for musicians, staff and Board members, focusing on the complexities of identity and facilitated by the YWCA’s Racial Equity Consulting Manager Alicia Sojourner, who now serves as the Racial Equity Manager for the city of St. Louis Park.
 In addition, a Racial Justice Learning Group was established as a recurring learning space for staff, musicians and Board members.

 In 2019, the Diversity, Equity and Inclusion (DEI) Committee, comprising approximately equal numbers of musicians, Board and staff members, was named an official Minnesota Orchestra Board committee, charged with assisting the Orchestra in fulfilling the goals of the 2017-20 Strategic Plan.
 Justin Laing of Hillombo LLC was hired as a consultant to help create an organization-wide anti-racist leadership plan, with a focus on reducing the reliance on and reproduction of white privilege.
-A Racial Equity sub-committee, including CEO Michelle Miller Burns, was formed to begin this work.
+A Racial Equity sub-committee, including former President and CEO Michelle Miller Burns, was formed to begin this work.

 The DEI Committee also sponsored an organization-wide conversation with Afa Dworkin, the President and Artistic Director of the Sphinx Organization, who is at the forefront of innovative efforts to promote diversity in the world of classical music.
 Together, a collaborative week-long performance festival and residency was planned at Orchestra Hall for March 2020 with the Sphinx Virtuosi, Minnesota Orchestra and Sphinx LEAD (Leaders in Excellence, Arts and Diversity).
 This event was postponed due to the COVID-19 pandemic but came to light in June 2022, in a special televised and livestreamed concert that featured the Sphinx Virtuosi and Minnesota Orchestra performing together, led by then-Music Director Osmo Vänskä.
 Collaborations with the Sphinx Virtuosi and Sphinx LEAD cohort have subsequently become a regular part of the Orchestra’s season.